 The Woodstocker Inn is the bright yellow house at the West end of the village of Woodstock Vermont.
 We are directly opposite the Recreation Centre, which our guests are invited to use for a nominal fee.
 Our garden behind the private guest car park abuts Mount Tom and provides a tranquil seating area.
 We have easy access to the walking trails of the Marsh-Billings-Rockefeller National Historical Park.
 Our jolly colours and eclectic style continue inside the house, in our guest bedrooms and bathrooms, in our dining room flooded with natural light coming through the patio doors and in our library and guest refreshment area.

-Your hosts at the Woodstocker are Dora, David and Daisy Doo.
+Your hosts at the Woodstocker are Dora and David, but sadly the stump wagging meeter greeter Daisy Doo passed away on April 29th 2017.
 Dora is of Italian extraction, David an Englishman born in Yorkshire and Daisy Doo is a hypoallergenic rescue Wheaten Terrier who hails from Georgia.
 David & Dora moved from the UK in 2005 to create a new style of Bed & Breakfast.
 Having travelled and consumed hospitality all over the globe, we felt that inns were due for a makeover to suit the 21st century traveller.
 Having spent our former working lives in UK book publishing sales & marketing, we wanted a hospitality business with a library for relaxing, contemporary design style, respect for the planet and a true appreciation of food.
 We are all committed foodies and proud members of sausagefans.co.uk.

 We thrive on comments (warts and all) from our guests and website visitors, so please feel free to give your opinions.
 We also love colour and this is reflected in our inn.